How Cocolab Opened a New Sales Channel Without Changing Their Stack

 The Challenge: Small Orders, Manual Translation

-Cocolab wanted to sell into Dental Service Organizations (DSOs) nationwide, but the operational math did not make sense.
+Cocolab wanted to sell into Dental Service Organizations (DSOs) nationwide.
+The opportunity was massive, but the operational math did not make sense.

 DSOs operate inside their own procurement systems.
-They do not place orders through a brand’s Shopify storefront.
-Instead, they send structured purchase orders, typically via email, which vendors must manually process.
+They will not place orders through Cocolab’s Shopify store.
+Instead, they send structured purchase orders via email, which vendors must manually click through and process.

 Each DSO purchase order required someone on the operations team to:

-Each order took about 5 minutes to enter.
+Each order took about 5-10 minutes to enter across the order lifecycle.
 The average order value per clinic was around $100.

 That meant the cost of labor just to create the order before fulfillment, COGS or shipping.
 A small order required the same handling time as a much larger wholesale PO.

-“We wanted to sell to DSOs, but retyping every order into Shopify will create too much friction for the team,” - Chris Spratt, CFO
+“We wanted to sell to DSOs, but retyping every order into Shopify or Netsuite will create too much friction for the team,” - Chris Spratt, CFO

 The issue was not demand.
 It was manual translation between systems.